Santosh Mishra I

 "Atopic dermatitis (AD) is chronic illness of childhood, adult, and is often a lifelong disease worldwide.
 AD poses second-highest disability rank of all non-malignant skin diseases, and is characterized by relapsing skin inflammation and itch.
 The other disease with similar conditions (skin inflammation and itch) is psoriasis.
 Numerous immune and non-immune cells have been implicated in the pathogenesis of AD and psoriasis including mast cell, neutrophils, basophils and T helper type 2 (Th2) cells.
 Emerging evidence from other study suggests that myristoylated alanine-rich C kinase substrate (MARCKS) protein regulates pro-inflammatory NF-kB in macrophages.
 The role of keratinocytes that constitute a solid physical skin barrier representing the skin first line of defense express MARCKS protein but the role of MARCKS in keratinocytes remain unknown.
 We hypothesize MARCKS regulates cytokines in the skin keratinocytes are key susceptibility pathways involved in the skin AD pathogenesis.
 The work from this proposal will allow us to pursue our long-term goal of better understanding how MARCKS may be targeted for new AD therapies in patients.
 Thus, the overall objective of our proposal is to test the mechanisms by which MARCKS involved in the regulation and contribution to AD pathogenesis.
 Currently, the role of MARCKS in AD remains completely unknown.
 Thus, there is an urgent need to correct this knowledge gap to develop novel therapies for AD.
 The rationale for this proposal is that once it is understood how MARCKS regulates skin inflammation, novel therapies can be developed to target AD and psoriasis.
 We will perform the following aims to test our hypothesis: AIM 1: To assess the role of MARCKS inhibitor (BIO11006) in skin inflammation and itch AIM 2: To evaluate the expression of MARCKS and other cytokines in mouse models of AD and psoriasis. "

 Globally this year, there will be an estimated 650,000 new human head and neck cancer (HNC) diagnoses.1 Half of those people will be cured with intensive combinations of surgery, radiation therapy and chemotherapy.
 But along their path towards a cure, essentially all of those patients will experience oral mucositis (OM) and discomfort.
 Indeed, significant treatment-associated pain is reported by 70% of HNC patients undergoing definitive radiotherapy, and 60% of patients report persistent pain for at least six months following treatment.2,3 OM occurs in nearly all patients who receive radiotherapy, and, in 10-25%, an interruption or modification in treatment is required.
 These treatment delays worsen local tumor control and overall survival time.4 To improve comfort and avoid treatment delays, effective analgesics are needed.
 Development of effective and appropriately targeted analgesics will require deep knowledge of the underlying pain signaling mechanisms that are activated by HNC treatment; however, there has been essentially no research in this area.
 Anecdotally, some HNC patients report cold sensitivity or pain associated with the development of OM.
 This observation led to our preliminary studies and the discovery that a critical component of acute orofacial radiation-associated pain is a signaling pathway mediated by neurons that express the TRPM8 (transient receptor potential melastatin family member 8) ion channel.
-Previously, this pathway has been associated with “cold pain.”
-We have evidence from mouse models that: ● Oral irradiation causes local release of a neurotrophic factor called artemin (ARTN), ● ARTN binds its receptor (GFRα3) on free nerve endings in the mouth, and ● GFRα3 activates TRPM8 in trigeminal sensory neurons, thus resulting in cold sensitivity and pain.
+Previously, this pathway has been associated with ????????????????cold pain.???????????????
+We have evidence from mouse models that: ????????????????
+Oral irradiation causes local release of a neurotrophic factor called artemin (ARTN), ????????????????
+ARTN binds its receptor (GFR????????3) on free nerve endings in the mouth, and ????????????????
+GFR????????3 activates TRPM8 in trigeminal sensory neurons, thus resulting in cold sensitivity and pain.

 Atopic dermatitis (AD) is a chronic condition that causes severe inflammation and itch and affects millions.
 Ambient temperature and pollutants are major factors that trigger AD and associated itch.
 Unusual temperatures and increased exposure to pollutants, common outcomes of climate change, are believed to have led to higher severity and number of AD cases.
 However, the underlying neuromodulatory processing of climate change on AD remains elusive.
 Precise monitoring of neuromodulatory processes requires innovative neurochemical sensors that seamlessly integrate with the three-dimensional central nervous system for continuous monitoring of neurotransmitters along the nervous system in freely moving animals.
 Unfortunately, present neurochemical sensors are either tethered or rely on bulky, battery-powered, head-mounted wireless electronics.
 Such approaches significantly affect animal behavior and cause erratic data.
 We propose to overcome this major issue to study the role of environmental factors on AD and itch by developing a new class of miniaturized, battery-free, wireless microsensors interfaced along the spinal cord of freely moving animals for capturing catecholamine levels in real-time.
-Specifically, we will study the implications of acute and chronic exposure to elevated ambient temperature and common pollutants (formaldehyde) on the underlying neurological processes associated with itch and inflammation in naïve and AD mouse models.
-The proposed idea builds upon Dr. Mishra’s experience in developing AD mouse models that closely mimic AD in humans to study itch-related signaling in the central nervous system and Dr. Bandodkar’s expertise in developing wireless, battery-free neural probes for optogenetics and neurochemical sensing.
+Specifically, we will study the implications of acute and chronic exposure to elevated ambient temperature and common pollutants (formaldehyde) on the underlying neurological processes associated with itch and inflammation in na????????ve and AD mouse models.
+The proposed idea builds upon Dr. Mishra??????????????????s experience in developing AD mouse models that closely mimic AD in humans to study itch-related signaling in the central nervous system and Dr. Bandodkar??????????????????s expertise in developing wireless, battery-free neural probes for optogenetics and neurochemical sensing.

 Chronic itch associated with inflammatory skin diseases such as atopic dermatitis, can become both physiologically and psychologically debilitating and impart serious clinical consequences.
 We will study how an endogenous ligand that releases in the skin and then sets in motion the following itch circuit by binding to integrin receptor expressed in the dorsal root ganglia neurons, called TRPV1 neurons, as a result, to propagate the sensation of chronic itch by releasing neuropeptide NPPB in the spinal cord.
 Our proposed research will identify a molecular pathway involved in cutaneous-nerve responses in the dissemination of chronic itch and may provide potentially open new therapeutic targets for prospective treatment for chronic itch associated with atopic dermatitis.